Ruban2205/Machine_learning_fundamentals/README.md

-# Machine Learning - Fundamentals 👨‍💻
+# 💻 Machine Learning Fundamentals

 Machine learning is a branch of artificial intelligence (AI) and computer science which focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy.

-This repository contains Simplified notebook.
-Which has the simplified version of the Data Preprocessing and Data Model files.
+This repository contains a collection of fundamental topics and techniques in machine learning.
+It aims to provide a comprehensive understanding of various aspects of machine learning through simplified notebooks.
+Each topic is covered in a separate notebook, allowing for easy exploration and learning.

-## Topics 📄
+## 📚 Topics Covered

 1) [Exploratory Data Analysis](/Notebooks/01a_Exploratory_Data_Analysis.ipynb)
 2) [Preprocessing](/Notebooks/01b_Pre_Process.ipynb)